 The Girls as Leaders in STEM (GALS) research project within Deakin’s School of Education is committed to fostering young girls’ interest in Science, Technology, Engineering and Mathematics (STEM) and equipping them with the skills they need for the jobs of the future.

-The McPherson Family and Invergowrie Foundation PhD Scholarship for Women
+The McPherson Family and Invergowrie Foundation Postgraduate Scholarship for Women in STEM

 University of Melbourne

-The scholarship has been named The McPherson Family and Invergowrie Foundation PhD Scholarship for Women to honour the McPherson family who donated the Invergowrie property to the Headmistress’s Association in 1933.
+The scholarship has been named The McPherson Family and Invergowrie Foundation Postgraduate Scholarship for Women in STEM to honour the McPherson family who donated the Invergowrie property to the Headmistress’s Association in 1933.

 PREVIOUS GRANT RECIPIENTS